ibm-cloud-docs/containers/cs_users.md

 ### RBAC roles
 {: #rbac_roles}

 Resource-based access control (RBAC) is a way of securing your resources that are inside of your cluster and deciding who can perform which Kubernetes actions.
-In the following table you can see the types of RBAC roles and the types of actions that users can perform with that role.
-The permissions build on each other which means that an `Admin` also has all of the policies that come with the `View` and `Edit` roles.
+In the following table, you can see the types of RBAC roles and the types of actions that users can perform with that role.
+The permissions build on each other, which means that an `Admin` also has all of the policies that come with the `View` and `Edit` roles.
 Be sure to give users only the access that they need.

 <table>
   <tr>